hookhy/hookhy.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a Research Fellow at the Fetal-Neonatal Neuroimaging Developmental Science Center (FNNDSC) at Boston Children’s Hospital, Harvard Medical School.
 I obtained my PhD in Electronic Engineering from **Hanyang University, South Korea**, in August 2024.

 My research primarily have focused on **graph neural networks** for analyzing various graph-structured data based on multimodal brain imaging.

-At my Postdoc. career in FNNDSC, I've focused on analyzing abnormal cortical sulcal patterns in congenital heart disease using structural MRI-based surface models.
+At my Postdoc career in FNNDSC, I've focused on analyzing abnormal cortical sulcal patterns in congenital heart disease using structural MRI-based surface models.
 Extending this work, I currently aims to develop deep normative modeling of sulcal pattern graphs through unsupervised learning to apply to various disorders.